WebAssembly/tool-conventions/Linking.md

 The "atomics" feature string is special: if it is present, the linker will produce a binary that uses a shared memory.

-It is an error if two object files in a single link contain different sets of strings in their target features sections.
-Objects with no features section may be linked with any other objects.

-The linker does not emit a features section in its output.

 Merging Global Sections
 -----------------------